BerenLuthien/HiddenMarkovModel_TurboCoding/README.md

 * [Turbo decoding](https://algorithmsdatascience.quora.com/HMM-Part-7-MAP-Decoder-of-Convolutional-Code-Turbo-Code-GitHub-included)

 ## Note
-This is an simple but complete example of Turbo decoder written in MATLAB by Bob G. It demonstrates how to use "forward algorithm" and "backward algorithm" of a Hidden Markov Model to make a MAP decoder, and then use the MAP decoder to further build a Turbo decoder.
+This is an simple but complete example of Turbo decoder written in MATLAB.
+It demonstrates how to use "forward algorithm" and "backward algorithm" of a Hidden Markov Model to make a MAP decoder, and then use the MAP decoder to further build a Turbo decoder.

 The output of my code is a little bit different from what was given by this pdf document [Turbo Code Primer](http://vashe.org/turbo/turbo_primer_0.0.pdf).
 It looks the pdf doc missed some iterations (it is super good tuorial though).